-he new 2019 IAEA Photonuclear Data Library contains 220 isotopes, including 56 newly added data files.
+The new 2019 IAEA Photonuclear Data Library contains 219 isotopes, including 55 newly added data files.
 This library is one of the major final products of the IAEA CRP "Updating the Photonuclear Data Library and Generating a Reference Database for Photon Strength Functions."
 The photon energy range was extended to 200 MeV to cover many applications of photonuclear data for radiation transport calculations as well as isotope production.
 In this paper we reviewed the experimental techniques used to measure photonuclear reaction cross sections, and summarized possible issues in the reported experimental data due to deficiencies in the techniques.
-We discussed the method of assessing published partial photoneutron cross section data developed by Varlamov et al., to identify neutron mis-counting issues that lurk in the neutron-multiplicity sorting technique.
-The method which is based on the F_i correction factors, has been applied to several of the new evaluations, however, the need to consider the model-dependent uncertainties when applying it to correct the experimental data was highlighted in this review.
+We discussed the method of assessing published partial photoneutron cross section data to identify neutron mis-counting issues that lurk in the neutronmultiplicity sorting technique.
+The method which is based on the F_i correction factors, has been applied to several new evaluations.
+However, the need to consider the model-dependent uncertainties when applying it to correct the experimental data was highlighted in this review.
 One important accomplishment of this CRP was the completion of the new direct multiplicity counting technique at the NewSUBARU facility that led to new measurements of (γ, inX) cross sections for seven isotopes.
 These new data were considered in the new evaluations performed for the updated library.

-The statistical Hauser-Feshbach model calculation was heavily involved in the data evaluation; GLUNF and MEND-G codes at CIAE, CCONE at JAEA, TALYS at KAERI, and EMPIRE at IFIN-HH.
-Since understanding characteristics of each Hauser-Feshbach code is crucial to estimate uncertainties coming from the limitation in the evaluation technique, a code inter-comparison was performed.
-The comparison also included the CoH3 code at LANL, as well as the CPNRM code at SINP/MSU, which was used for the F_i value correction to experimental data.
+The statistical Hauser-Feshbach model calculations was heavily involved in the data evaluation; GLUNF and MEND-G codes at CIAE, CCONE at JAEA, TALYS at KAERI, and EMPIRE at IFIN-HH.
+Since an understanding of the characteristics of each Hauser-Feshbach code is crucial to estimate the uncertainties coming from the limitation in the evaluation technique, a code intercomparison was performed.
+The comparison also included the CoH $3$ code at LANL, as well as the CPNRM code at SINP/MSU, which was used for the F_i value correction to experimental data.
 We reported that the largest difference amongst the model codes is seen in the pre-equilibrium modeling in each code.

-We assembled the new data library by collecting five main sources; new evaluations performed at CIAE along with some special upgrades of the new CENDL photodata library for the IAEA, JENDL/PD-2016 evaluations and new evaluations at JAEA, new evaluations at KAERI, and new evaluations at IFIN-HH based on the experimental data from NewSUBARU Laser Compton Scattering Facility, and some data files carried-over from the 1999 IAEA Photonuclear Data Library.
-Finally some selected comparisons of the newly evaluated data with available experimental data were given to demonstrate the improved evaluations over the previous IAEA data library.
-The new 2019 IAEA Photonuclear Data Library will be available on the IAEA web server (http://www-nds.iaea.org/endf).
+We assembled the new data library by collecting five main sources: new evaluations performed at CIAE along with some special upgrades of the new CENDL photodata library for the IAEA, JENDL/PD-2016 evaluations and new evaluations at JAEA, new evaluations at KAERI, and new evaluations at IFIN-HH based on the experimental data from NewSUBARU Laser Compton Scattering Facility, and some data files carried-over from the 1999 IAEA Photonuclear Data Library.
+Finally some selected comparisons of the newly evaluated data with available experimental data were given to demonstrate the improved evaluations compared to the previous IAEA data library.